-Cannabis is serious business.
+Cannabis is a serious business.
 The global cannabis market size exceeded $20 billion in 2020 and is projected to grow to almost $200 billion by 2028.
 Additionally, the continued expansion of cannabis legalization at the state level and the supercharged growth of the industry at large mean that new and expanding businesses need a wealth of workers to fill open positions.

 For job seekers, employment opportunities extend far beyond the obvious cannabis roles like sales reps, budtenders, security officers, drivers, cultivation techs, and trimmers.
 The sector offers a wide spectrum of positions that are the same as those in more traditional and established sectors.